Updated April 2021

 Learning how to execute tax refund garnishments for past due rent is a great way to collect, but you may be unsure of how the process works or why it is a better choice than going after wages in some cases.

 Executing the judgment is by far the hardest part of the collection process, especially considering some states’ restrictions.

-For example, New York does not allow you to freeze a bank account unless there is at least $2500 in it and every state restricts your ability to garnish wages on someone who is on welfare or employed by the federal government.
+For example, New York does not allow you to freeze a bank account unless there is at least $2,500 in it, and every state restricts your ability to garnish wages from someone who is on welfare or employed by the federal government.

 For these reasons, often a tax refund garnishment is the easiest and best way to collect on your judgment.

 A Table Of Contents On Garnishing Tax Refunds

 Learning how to execute tax refund garnishments for past due rent is not a process that all landlords are familiar with.
 Most new landlords assume they need to learn how to garnish wages, but that’s not necessarily true.
 Garnishing tax refunds is often a more reliable way to collect after receiving a judgment.
 Keep reading to learn how this process works.

 - 8 Steps: How To Execute Tax Refund Garnishments For Past Due Rent

 - Is Tax Refund Garnishment The Better Choice?